Greg Schmidt Goering

 - ThD, Harvard University

+My research interests span the Hebrew Bible and Second Temple Judaism.
+I combine traditional historical, literary, and philological approaches with newer methods from cultural anthropology and cognitive linguistics, as well as intersectional, sensory, and somatic analyses.
 Most of my research and writing aims to interpret ancient Jewish wisdom literature.
 I am particularly interested in how ancient Jewish sages inculcated wisdom bodily in their students by educating the senses and thereby constructing a sensorium.
 My current monograph Wisdom in the Flesh aims precisely to describe such a moment in the cultural history of the senses by taking the book of Proverbs as a case study.
-In addition, I am currently writing a commentary with Matthew Goff on the Wisdom of Ben Sira for the Illuminations Commentary Series.
+In addition, I am currently writing a commentary (with Matthew Goff) on the Wisdom of Ben Sira for the Illuminations Commentary Series.

 - The Nature and Nurture of the Senses